IMS-Network/uptime-kuma/CONTRIBUTING.md

 Since previously updating Vite 2.5.10 to 2.6.0 broke the application completely, from now on, it should update patch release version only.

 Patch release = the third digit ([Semantic Versioning](https://semver.org/))

 If for maybe security reasons, a library must be updated.
 Then you must need to check if there are any breaking changes.

-If for maybe security reasons, a library must be updated.
-Then you must need to check if there are any breaking changes.